CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 In addition to the standard UP and DOWN administrative states, an interface that is a member of an MLAG bond can also be in a `protodown` state.
 When MLAG detects a problem that might result in connectivity issues, it can put that interface into `protodown` state.
 Such connectivity issues include:

 - When the peer link goes down but the peer switch is up (the backup link is active).
-- When the bond is configured with an MLAG ID, but the `clagd` service is not running (either deliberately stopped or crashes).
+- When the bond is configured with an MLAG ID but the `clagd` service is not running (either deliberately stopped or crashes).
 - When an MLAG-enabled node is booted or rebooted, the MLAG bonds are placed in a `protodown` state until the node establishes a connection to its peer switch, or five minutes have elapsed.

 When an interface goes into a `protodown` state, it results in a local OPER DOWN (carrier down) on the interface.